 How it differs from the unified API

-By default, every call you make to a Chift unified endpoint is transactional: Chift forwards the request to the third party system in real time, normalises the response, and returns it.
-When you send the request with thex-chift-datalayer: true header, the same call is served from Chift’s data layer store, which is populated by a sync that runs in the background.
-The source system is contacted by the sync, not by the request.
+By default, every call you make to a Chift unified endpoint is transactional: Chift forwards the request to the third-party system in real time, normalizes the response, and returns it.
+When you send the request with thex-chift-datalayer: true header, the same call is served from Chift’s data layer store, which a background sync keeps up to date.
+The sync contacts the source system, not the request itself.

 | Unified API (default) | Data layer (x-chift-datalayer: true) | |